justinbodnar/blackjack-ai/README.md

 This gave the output

 <pre>
-0
-hit
+0  hit
-1
-hit
+1  hit
-2
-hit
+2  hit
-3
-hit
+3  hit
-4
-hit
+4  hit
-5
-hit
+5  hit
-6
-hit
+6  hit
-7
-hit
+7  hit
-8
-hit
+8  hit
-9
-hit
+9  hit
-10
-hit
+10 hit
-11
-hit
+11 hit
-12
-hit
+12 hit
-13
-hit
+13 hit
-14
-hit
+14 hit
-15
-hit
+15 hit
-16
-hit
+16 hit
-17
-stay
+17 stay
-18
-stay
+18 stay
-19
-stay
+19 stay
-20
-stay
+20 stay
 </pre>

 The model learned to hit on any hand value below 17.
 This happens to be the strategy used by the dealer.

-# second Blackjack model
+# Second Blackjack model - data set level 2

 This model will use all the previous techniques, but the data set will now include the dealer's upward facing card.